AbhishekThapaMangar12/AbhishekThapa12/README.md

 - Spend most of my office hours hearing data related issues of my team & rest of the the hours solving them :sweat_smile:
 - Loves Travelling :camping: , Football :soccer:  & Music :headphones:

+## :bell: Status :

+- Like to read about Products, Analytics and Artificial Intelligence.
+- Currently learning Machine Learning and exploring various domains like Time Series Forecasting, Natural Language Processing etc.
+- Looking to transition into a role where I can apply my Machine Learning & Analytics knowledge to solve real world problems.

 ## :key: Skills & Expertise :

 - SQL & Relational Databases